Our Blog

 As I said earlier, women are more likely to climax when masturbating alone, and so encouraging and embracing solo masturbation leads to multiple positive outcomes.
 It is a way for women to become more comfortable with their bodies, explore them in a safe way and learn what turns them on.
 Women prioritising their pleasure is a skill learned and a value embraced during masturbation, and is key to closing the orgasm gap.

 Research has shown that women who use vibrators orgasm more.
 Try incorporating vibrators during intercourse to provide that extra clitoral stimulation that we know most women need to finish.
 Instead of feeling threatened by a toy, see it as a tool for pleasure.
-We can’t be everything to everyone, and it can help to view toys as an extra hand you can use so you can focus on other things.
+We can’t be everything to everyone, and it can help to view toys as an extra hand you can use so you can focus on other things. learn more about sex toys for women.

 I have written in previous posts about mindful masturbation, and how it can help staying in the moment, learn what turns you on and heighten pleasure.
 Instead of worrying how you look, what your partner is thinking or what chores you should be doing, being mindful during sex will help you experience more pleasure and hopefully, reach that climax.